-Effective January 1, 2001, the Company adopted Statement of Financial Accounting Standard No. 133 "Accounting for Derivative Instruments and Hedging Activities" (SFAS No. 133).
+Accounting Standard No. 133 "Accounting for Derivative Instruments and Hedging Activities" (SFAS No. 133).
 The Company's interest rate agreements are recorded in the consolidated balance sheet at June 30, 2001 as either an asset or liability measured at fair value.
 In connection with the adoption of SFAS No. 133, the Company recorded a loss of \$23.9 million for the cumulative effect of change in accounting principle as other expense.
-The effect of adoption was to increase other expense and loss before minority interest, net loss and loss per share by \$23.9 million, \$9.8 million and \$0.04, respectively, for the six months ended June 30, 2001.
+The effect of adoption was to increase other expense and loss before minority interest expense and net loss by \$23.9 million and \$9.8 million, respectively, for the six months ended June 30, 2001.

 The Company has certain interest rate derivative instruments which have been designated as cash flow hedging instruments.
 Such instruments are those which effectively convert variable interest payments on debt instruments into fixed payments.
 For qualifying hedges, SFAS No. 133 allows derivative gains and losses to offset related results on hedged items in the consolidated statement of operations.
 The Company has formally documented, designated and assessed the effectiveness of transactions that receive hedge accounting.
 For the three and six month periods ended June 30, 2001, other expense includes \$2.0 million and \$4.3 million of losses, respectively, which represent cash flow hedge ineffectiveness on interest rate hedge agreements arising from differences between the critical terms of the agreements and the related hedged obligations.
 Changes in the fair value of interest rate agreements designated as hedging instruments of the variability of cash flows associated with floating-rate debt obligations are reported in accumulated other comprehensive loss.
-During the three and six month periods ended June 30, 2001, the Company recorded a gain of \$2.1 million and a loss of \$6.1 million, respectively, to other comprehensive loss on derivative instruments designated as cash flow hedges.
-At June 30, 2001, included in accumulated other comprehensive loss was a loss of \$4.2 million related to derivative instruments designated as cash flow hedges.
+During the three and six month periods ended June 30, 2001, the Company recorded a gain of \$4.2 million and a loss of \$15.7 million, respectively, to other comprehensive loss on derivative instruments designated as cash flow hedges.
+At June 30, 2001, included in accumulated other comprehensive loss was a loss of \$15.7 million related to derivative instruments designated as cash flow hedges.
 The amounts are subsequently reclassified into interest expense as a yield adjustment in the same period in which the related interest on the floating-rate debt obligations affects earnings (losses).